sophiehicks1/workflow.vim/README.md

   'YYYY-MM-DD-TITLE' where the date is almost always the date the file was first created.
 All my workflows use only word chars and '-' in the file names.

-- *On load commands:* For each workflow there are is a very specific set of vim commands that I want executed immediately.
+- *On load/create commands:* For each workflow there are is a very specific set of vim commands that I want executed immediately.

 This plugin is designed to make the creation of a set of note-taking-workflow specific vim commands,